 No need to let the cake cool here.
 Just pour the icing over the hot cake, serve, and enjoy.

-- Don’t overmix the ingredients.
-Stop as soon as you no longer see streaks of flour; otherwise, your cake will be dense and dry.
+- Don’t overmix.
+Stop mixing as soon as you no longer see streaks of flour.
+Otherwise, your cake will be dense and dry.

-- Don’t overbake the cake.
-Again, you want this cake to be moist and fudgy, not dry and rubbery.
+- Don’t overbake.
+Again, you want the cake to be moist and fudgy, not dry and rubbery.
 Some ovens run hotter than others, so it’s best to test for doneness a few minutes early.

-- Make it your own with fun extras!
+- Add fun extras!
 I like to add chocolate chunks to the cake batter, so it’s extra ooey-gooey.
 But peanut butter chips, marshmallows, and chopped nuts work well too.

-- Mellow the chocolate flavors with different frosting.
+- Swap out the frosting.
 Double chocolate is awesome but can be overly sweet.
-So, to make it more balanced, try one of these tasty flavors instead:
+So, to make it more balanced, try another tasty flavor.
+I like strawberry, peanut butter, salted caramel, and classic vanilla buttercream.

 What Pan Do You Use for Texas Sheet Cake?